Reservoirs of Wales: Safety and failures

 It was, in part, the failure of the Llyn Eigiau dam, and consequent collapse of the dam of a second reservoir (Coedty) downstream, in the then Caernarvonshire (modern Gwynedd) in 1925 with the loss of 16 lives in the village of Dolgarrog which led to the enactment of the Reservoirs (Safety Provisions) Act in 1930.
 Under this legislation, all reservoir owners in Wales and England were required to have them inspected by a suitably qualified civil engineer, if the capacity exceeded five million gallons (22,700 cubic metres).
 The Reservoirs Act of 1975 placed further duties upon both owners and local authorities in respect of the safety of those with a capacity of more than 25,000 cubic metres.
 The Environment Agency assumed safety responsibilities in September 2004 and Natural Resources Wales became the responsible environmental body in 2013.

 Hydroelectric energy

 The Rheidol hydropower plant is the largest hydropowerplant of its kind in Wales.
 It has generated renewable energy since 1962, using rainfall from the nearby mountains.
 The plant includes a combination of reservoirs, dams, pipelines, aqueducts and power stations, over 162 square kilometres producing around 85 GWh annually which can power around 12,350 homes.
-The Ffestiniog power station opened in Gwynedd in 1963, and Dinorwig pumped hydro plant was commissioned in 1984.
-Ffestiniog power station produces 360 MW whilst Dinorwig produces 1.7 GW.
+The Ffestiniog Power Station opened in Gwynedd in 1963, and Dinorwig pumped hydro plant was commissioned in 1984.
+Ffestiniog power station produces 360 MW while Dinorwig produces 1.7 GW.

-Since 2014 Natural Resources Wales (NRW) have enabled developers and small community groups to build 15 small scale hydro schemes in Wales, which can produce 1300kW of energy annually.
-NRW have also finished building the 17kW Garwnant small scale hydro scheme in 2017.
+Since 2014 Natural Resources Wales (NRW) have enabled developers and small community groups to build 15 small scale hydro schemes in Wales.
+NRW have also finished building the 17 kW Garwnant small scale hydro scheme in 2017.